How To Install a Deb File by dpkg or by APT on Debian

 Conclusion

-At this point, you have learned to Install a Deb File by dpkg or by APT on Debian distros.
+At this point, you have learned to Install a Deb File by dpkg or by APT on Debian / Ubuntu distros.
 Also, you can use another package manager named Gdebi to install the deb packages on your Debian distros.

 Hope you enjoy it.
 You may be interested in these articles: